Three potential sites for a new school in Croxley Green have proved immensely unpopular in a recent consultation.

 He added: "The lack of any potential site in the South Oxhey area was an omission in the county council's proposals and they should give further thought to putting forward a site in this area."

-Adrienne Cohen, from the WD3 School Action Group, which has been campaigning for a new school for about two years, said: “Froghall Farm was one of our favoured locations so we're delighted to see that one included.
+Adrienne Cohen, from the WD3 School Action Group, which has been campaigning for a new school for about two years, said: “Froghall Farm was one of our favoured locations so we're delighted to see

 “We're also delighted to see the community agrees with us that we need a new school in south west Herts.

 “We now need the county and district councils to work together in the most efficient fashion to get the school as soon as possible.
 These kids can't wait any longer."